Please note:

 Capabilities Model Frequently Asked Questions (FAQ)

-Table of Contents: What is the Capabilities Model and why should I use it?
-What are common uses for the Model?
+Table of Contents: What is the Capabilities Model and who is it for?
+How are institutions using the Model?
 Who can use the Capabilities Model?
 How long does it take to complete the RCD Capabilities Model?
 What help is available?
 Which institutions are already using the Capabilities Model?
 Our research computing and data effort is still emerging.
 Is this assessment for us?
+We already completed the Model once.
+When (and why) should we do a follow-up assessment?
 Who developed the Capabilities Model?
 How can I explore the Community Dataset?
 Where can I read more about the model?

-What is the Capabilities Model and why should I use it?
+What is the Capabilities Model and who is it for?

 Research Computing and Data (computing, data, and related infrastructure, services, and people) is changing at an accelerating rate, while the range of academic fields and disciplines depending on this infrastructure is expanding and becoming increasingly diverse.
 This Capabilities Model was developed to identify the breadth and variety of relevant approaches to, and the key factors for providing this support, with a focus on the front lines of Research Computing and Data infrastructure.
 The Model is designed for use as an input into strategic decision making and organizational planning, and is intended to be inclusive across types of institutions (large and small, public and private, etc.), as well as different organizational models (e.g., centralized or decentralized).